Conjunction for Class 9

 Compound conjunctions are used to connect two or more independent clauses or sentences.
 They help to show the relationship between these clauses or sentences, indicating whether the ideas expressed are contrasting, similar or sequential.

-In order to: In order to understand the intricate dynamics of historical events students must engage in comprehensive research and analyze primary sources.
+In order to: In order to understand the dynamics of historical events students must engage in detailed research and analyse primary sources.

-Even if: Even if the storm intensifies and the rain continues to pour, our determined group of hikers will persist on their challenging trek.
+Even if: Even if the storm continues and the rain pours, our determined hikers will persist on their challenging trek.

-So that: The students studied diligently for their exams so that they could perform exceptionally well and achieve high grades in the upcoming assessments.
+So that: The students studied diligently for their exams so that they could perform exceptionally well in the upcoming assessments.

 Provided that: Students can use electronic devices during the exam, provided that they adhere to the established guidelines and ensure that the devices do not have any communication capabilities.